vercel/vercel/packages/cli/test/dev/fixtures/08-hugo/themes/ananke/exampleSite/content/post/chapter-4.md

 ---
 date: 2017-04-12T11:14:48-04:00
-description: 'Master Jacques Coppenole'
+description: "Master Jacques Coppenole"
-featured_image: ''
+featured_image: ""
-tags: ['scene']
+tags: ["scene"]
-title: 'Chapter IV: Master Jacques Coppenole'
+title: "Chapter IV: Master Jacques Coppenole"
 ---
 While the pensioner of Ghent and his eminence were exchanging very low bows and a few words in voices still lower, a man of lofty stature, with a large face and broad shoulders, presented himself, in order to enter